yext/search-ui-react/etc/answers-react-components.api.md

     customCssClasses?: DirectAnswerCssClasses;
 }

-// Warning: (ae-forgotten-export) The symbol "DividerProps" needs to be exported by the entry point index.d.ts
-//
-// @public (undocumented)
-function Divider({ customCssClasses, cssCompositionMethod }: DividerProps): JSX.Element;

 // Warning: (ae-forgotten-export) The symbol "DropdownItemProps" needs to be exported by the entry point index.d.ts
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@yext/answers-react-components" does not have an export "Dropdown"
 //
 // @public
 export function DropdownItem(_props: DropdownItemProps): JSX.Element | null;